81st Golden Globe Awards 2024: Here's how to watch all the glamourous action live

 – Is Golden Globes the same as Oscars?

-While the Golden Globes are separate from the Academy Awards (Oscars), the former is believed to set the stage for the latter.
+While the Golden Globe Awards are separate from the Academy Awards (Oscars), the former is believed to set the stage for the latter.

 – What is the meaning of Golden Globe Awards?

-The Golden Globes celebrate excellence in movies and TV shows — American and international — through a star-studded and prestigious ceremony complete, with a gold handheld statue.
+The Golden Globe Awards celebrate excellence in movies and TV shows — American and international — through a star-studded and prestigious ceremony complete, with a gold handheld statue.